Are there differences between NYC parking rules for holidays and Sundays?

 - On Sundays, you do not have to pay a muni-meter

-- Please be sure you check whether a holiday is a “Major Legal Holiday” or a “Legal Holiday,” before you decide which parking rules are in effect on that day.
+- Please check whether a holiday is a “Major Legal Holiday” or a “Legal Holiday” before you decide which parking rules are in effect on that day.
 Here’s a link to the NYC DOT list of Major Legal Holidays and Legal Holidays.

 Commentary

 Here’s a question for you.
-Would you like 5 parking ticket tips that will save you money?
-Why not.
-What do have to lose (the tips are free)
+Would you like five parking ticket tips that will save you money?
+Why not?
+What do you have to lose (The tips are free)

-[Larry’s comment: In case I caused any confusion, street cleaning rules (ASP rules) are the only rules suspended on MLK’s B-day.
-All other parking rules that are in effect on Monday, remain in effect on Monday].
+[Larry’s comment: If I caused any confusion, street cleaning rules (ASP rules) are the only rules suspended on MLK’s B-day.
+All other parking rules that are in effect on Monday remain in effect on Monday].

 Hi, How does ASP suspension work when I want to park my PASSENGER vehicle in a COMMERICAL spot?
 For example, during the recent snow blizzard day on Saturday, “ASP rules were suspended but meters were in effect”.
 I read a sign that states “No parking 7am – 7pm except Comm Vehicles Metered 3 Hr Parking Except Sunday”.